CAMPGROUND NAME: Blowing Springs

 GENERAL COMMENTS:

-The campground, closest to Washington, DC and near Passage Creek,
+This attractive campground, closest to Washington, DC and near Passage

-The campground and area is rich in history.
+The campground and area are rich in history.
 During the 19th century pig

 iron was produced in the Elizabeth Furnace area.
 During the Civil War,

-cabins in the Elizabeth Furnace area to build a new cabin next to the
+the Elizabeth Furnace area to build a cabin next to the campground.

 A nice day trip is taking a drive along State Rt.
 678 (between the